JustenRickert/justenrickert-old-user-page/_posts/2017-05-20-an-excerpt.md

 There are laws to argument.
 There exist laws in the fabric of the universe that people are always meant to be trying to figure out.
-The syntax of conversation encoded the laws somehow.
+The syntax of conversation encodes the laws somehow.
 As a blur at first, but then through repetition they become clearer.
-It is through this decision to reiterate through them, to practice the scenarios in our heads, to rearrange the possibilities of what could have happened that makes what we think important.
+It is through this decision to reiterate through them, to practice the scenarios in our heads, to rearrange the possibilities of what could have happened which makes what we think important.
 It is by a sort of argument that we understand better the laws of argument; circularly we argue the laws which turn around our thoughts and causes us to improve the laws we initially set our gaze upon to argue.
 Perhaps that is the purpose of existence;
-to figure out this argument; to see the laws in the fabric of our daily lives and to decide that there needs to be something common in our group understanding of the event, then needing that there is a denotation according to some fashion which reestablishes the laws in a way better suited to making apparent the initial individual comprehension of the law, where the primordial law established what it meant to argue.
+to figure out this argument; to see the laws in the fabric of our daily lives and to decide that there needs to be something common in our group understanding of the event, a denotation, then needing that the denotation needs reestablishment to better suit the law in making apparent the initial individual comprehension of the law, again establishing what is meant to argue.

 To the original man, it was an inspiration of some kind.
 He found that the force of his proceedings, his hand striking together rocks, caused the rocks to break.